OguzPastirmaci/misc/ubuntu-rdma-oci.md

 Make sure the provisioning node can SSH into the other nodes.

-2 - Disable firewall on management and worker nodes & edit the VCN security list
+2 - Disable firewall on management and worker nodes & edit the VCN security list.

 This guides assumes you will allow all ports in the subnet's security list in the OCI VCN and disable iptables on all Kubernetes nodes.
 Please check [this link](https://github.com/NVIDIA/deepops/blob/master/docs/misc/firewall.md) for the required ports for Kubernetes.